 - 1. Do not attempt to approach or interfere with the criminal except in the case of self-protection. - 2.
 If safe to do so, stop and take time to get a good description of the criminal.
 Note the height, weight, sex, race, approximate age, clothing, method and direction of travel, and name, if known.
 If there are any distinguishing marks and/or tattoos, this can be helpful information for law enforcement too.
 All this takes only a few seconds, and it is helpful to the investigating officers.
 If the criminal is entering a vehicle, note the license number, make and model, color, direction of travel and any outstanding characteristics. - 3.
 Immediately contact ECU Police or use the LiveSafe App.
 Give your name, location, and telephone number.
 Advise them of the situation and remain in a safe location until the officer arrives. - 4.
 In the event of civil disturbance (see below), continue in your normal routine as much as possible.
 If the disturbance is outside, stay away from doors and windows. - 5.
 Do not interfere with those persons creating the disturbance or with the law enforcement authorities on the scene. - 6.
-While police are in route, stay calm and write down everything you remember about the suspect.
+While police are in route, stay calm and take photos or video with your cellphone, if you can safely do so.